-(617) 401-9975 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:
+(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of exchange on which registered preceding 12 months (or for such shorter period that the registrant was required to file such reports days.
+Yes \boxtimes No \square () • Indicate by check mark whether the registrant has submitted electronically every Interactive Data F (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the regis 1 0 ion S-T Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting context.
+1 0 1 7 0 0 Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the registrant has elected not to use the financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes extended transition period for complying with any new or rev vised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E Exchange Act).
+Yes □ No ⊠ As of May 1, 2020, there were 32,838,515 shares of the registrant's common stock, par value \$0.00 01 per share, outstanding.

-Title of each class Trading Symbol Name of exchange on which registered Common Stock SYBX The Nasdaq Capital Market
+Common Stock, par value \$0.001 per share SYBX The Nasdaq Capital Market

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer X

-Non-accelerated filer Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of November 5, 2019, there were 32,290,814 shares of the registrant's common stock, par value \$0.001 per share, outstanding.